farooqkz/farooqkz.github.io/content/computer/on-the-importance-of-alternative-machine-learning.md

 But with GP, our model is an actual computer program.
 We need to find a program which does our job well enough.
 And to get to the right program, we use methods of [Natural Selection](https://en.wikipedia.org/wiki/Natural_selection) and that "the fittest survives".

 There are several ways to represent these "programs".
 Initially, Koza used [Lisp](https://en.wikipedia.org/wiki/Lisp_(programming_language)) to accomplish the goal.
-The feature Lisp had at that time which I believe no other language had, was that the Lisp code could also be seen and behaved with like some data.
+The feature Lisp had at that time which I believe no other language had, was that the Lisp code could also be seen as and behaved with like some data.
 Koza used Lisp [S-expressions](https://en.wikipedia.org/wiki/S-expression) to represent programs.
 And he wrote programs, which were producing programs, to solve different tasks like evolving a multiplexer.

-After that, several other representations were proposed by researchers which each were better for specific tasks.
+After that, several other representations were proposed by researchers which each are better suited for a specific class of tasks.
 For example, Genetic Network Programming was proposed to solve the Artifical Ant problem.
 In this problem, we need to program a machine, an artificial ant, which is looking for food in an area.
 The location of food blocks is unknown but we have several of these "ants" and each ant can mark an area to guide other ants once it found the food blocks.

 Another representation was Stack based Genetic Programming.
 I have written a simple program to solve a Symbolic Regression problem which is available on [a Github repository](https://github.com/farooqkz/stack-gp-test).